realiotech/realio-network-docs/docs/02-fullnode/03-update.md

 :::

 ## Automatic upgrade (with Cosmovisor)
-Here below it is explained how to prepare your node to be able to **automatically upgrade** itself.
+Below it is explained how to prepare your node to be able to **automatically upgrade** itself.

-1.Cosmovisor handles the automatic upgrades that happens after the _upgrade governance proposal_ passes.
+Cosmovisor handles the automatic upgrades that happens after the _upgrade governance proposal_ passes.
 If during an upgrade your node doesn't have enough space left or if the cosmovisor backup it is taking too much time, you can do the following:
 1. Open your `realio-networkd` editor: